waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Violet City Gym Strategy:** My current team is the best option.
 Lead with Hearth (Cyndaquil) to overpower the Flying-type Pokémon.
 - **HM Moves:** 'CUT_TREE' and 'HEADBUTT_TREE' tiles are currently impassable but might be cleared with the respective HMs.

+## Glitched Battles
-- **Glitched Battles:** Stepping on specific tiles on Route 30, like (7, 49) or in the grass at (6, 26), can trigger battles on a glitched map with ID 0_0.
+- Stepping on specific tiles on Route 30, like (7, 49) or in the grass at (6, 26), can trigger battles on a glitched map with ID 0_0.
 This has been confirmed to change the map ID temporarily.

 ## Agent Refinement Plan
 - **`softlock_detector`:** The agent failed to account for one-way paths (ledges).
 It correctly identified an unexplored tile but incorrectly stated a path existed from my current position.
 I need to update its prompt and possibly its code to check for path reachability specifically from the player's current coordinates, respecting one-way traversal rules.

 ## Pokémon Team Progress
-- Hearth (Cyndaquil) is now Level 11.
+- Hearth (Cyndaquil): Lv.
+11
+- Periscope (Sentret): Lv.
+7
+- Zeph (Pidgey): Lv.
+6